 - Guernsey and Jersey have been working together on various workstreams including future energy policy and carbon emissions.
 A report was jointly commissioned by the Islands to provide a baseline on emissions in order to measure the success or failure of local actions to reduce emissions.
 Aether, who report on emissions for the UK and historically for the Channel Islands, have provided research, baseline data and information to inform the Climate Change Policy Letter and Action Plan.

 - Island Global Research (IGR) have provided a summary report on Climate Change perceptions and views from the Island based on findings from a survey they carried out in November 2019.
-Insight and feedback from the report will inform the Climate Change Change Policy and Action Plan, and future engagement with stakeholders.
+Insight and feedback from the report were used to inform the Climate Change Change Policy and Action Plan.
 The report is available in the downloads section.